 - A random div generator.

-- A sturdy variable font (Rubik) with a broad range of weights.
+- A sturdy variable font (Name Sans, by Arrow Type) with a broad range of weights.

-- Noise filters in an embedded SVG that can be applied to any element.
+- A series of noise filters can be applied to any element.

 It’s not without its quirks.
 Grunging up large elements is render-intensive, and it’s a chore to tame the glitchiness Safari exhibits.
 But maybe that’s just me holding on too tighly.
 Letting go of control, letting go of perfection; it’s kind of the point.